refinedev/refine/documentation/docs/api-references/components/resource.md

 <br />

-Those components will be passed some props.
+These components will recieve some properties   .

 ```tsx title="PostList.tsx"